graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Interfaces

 GraphQL Interfaces represent a list of named fields and their arguments.
-GraphQL object can then implement an interface, which guarantees that they will contain the specified fields.
+GraphQL objects can then implement an interface, which guarantees that they will contain the specified fields.

 Fields on a GraphQL interface have the same rules as fields on a GraphQL object;